open-neuromorphic/open-neuromorphic.github.io/content/blog/diverse-and-united-collaboration-network-growth/index.md

 ### A Strategic Vision in Action

 This initiative is a direct answer to the call for a more collaborative and open ecosystem that we outlined in our [**Strategic Vision for Open Neuromorphic**](/blog/strategic-vision-open-neuromorphic/).
-By uniting these essential projects into a collaborative network, we are creating a shared space for the exchange of ideas.
+By uniting these essential projects, we are creating a shared space for the exchange of ideas, acting as an ambassador to help newcomers find their bearings and veterans discover new collaborators.
 This is a concrete step towards reducing fragmentation, improving interoperability, and making neuromorphic technology more accessible and reproducible for everyone—core tenets of our vision.

 We are honored to announce the founding members of this new network, featuring the leading open-source projects in our field: